Creature from the Black Lagoon: Reception and analysis

+Psychoanalyst Barbara Creed provided a feminist reading of classical movie monsters like the Creature or the Phantom of the Opera, arguing that despite their superficially masculine characterizations, their antagonization of a powerful male hero instead positions them as opponents of the patriarchal social order, thus imbuing them with feminine traits and creating a sympathetic connection between them and the women they victimize.

+In 2025, The Hollywood Reporter listed Creature from the Black Lagoon as having the best stunts of 1954.

-Reboots and remakes
+Sequels and remakes

 Sequels

 Creature from the Black Lagoon spawned two sequels: Revenge of the Creature (1955), which was also filmed and released in 3D in hopes of reviving the format, and The Creature Walks Among Us (1956), filmed in 2D.
-A comedic appearance with Abbott and Costello on an episode of The Colgate Comedy Hour aired prior to the film's release.
+A comedic appearance with Abbott and Costello on an episode of The Colgate Comedy Hour aired prior to the first film's release.
 The appearance is commonly known as Abbott and Costello Meet the Creature from the Black Lagoon.

 Cancelled remakes

 In 1982, John Landis wanted Jack Arnold to direct a remake of the film, and Nigel Kneale was commissioned to write the screenplay.
 Kneale completed the script, which involved a pair of creatures, one destructive and the other calm and sensitive, being persecuted by the United States Navy.
 A decision to make the film in 3D led to the remake being canceled by producers at Universal, both for budgetary concerns and to avoid a clash with Jaws 3-D.

 In 1992, John Carpenter was developing the remake at Universal.
 He originally hired Bill Phillips to write the script, while Rick Baker was hired to create the 3D model of the Creature, but the project never got the green light.
 Herschel Weingrod and Timothy Harris wrote a new script, and Universal offered Peter Jackson the director's chair in 1995, but he chose to work instead on King Kong.

 In February 1996, Ivan Reitman was planning to direct the remake, but it never materialized.
 With the financial success of The Mummy remake in May 1999, the development of the Creature from the Black Lagoon remake was revived.
 In December 2001, Gary Ross signed on to write and produce the remake with his father, Arthur A. Ross, one of the original's writers.
 He told The Hollywood Reporter: "The story my father wrote embodies the clash between primitive men and civilized men, and that obviously makes it a fertile area for re-examination".

 In August 2002, Guillermo del Toro, a fan of the original feature, was attached to direct a remake.
 He had hoped to do a story focused more on the Creature's viewpoint while also letting him have a successful romantic liaison.
 He later went on to turn this idea into the 2017 film The Shape of Water after Universal rejected the concept.
 Because of these creative clashes and his commitments to many other projects, Universal dropped del Toro and hired Tedi Sarafian (credited on Terminator 3: Rise of the Machines) to write a script in March 2003.